 The declaration was a result of the joint occupation of Austria by France, the United Kingdom, the United States, and the Soviet Union during 1945 and 1955.
 It is known that if Austria had not declared its neutrality following the withdrawal of the allied forces from the country, the Soviet Union would not have signed the Austrian State Treaty in May 1955.
 On October 25, 1955, the remaining foreign troops left Austria.

 The element of neutrality has become ingrained in the identity of Austrians since 1955.
 It is an essential part of Austria’s constitution and international law.
-Since Austria is a member of the European Union, there has been some debate whether Austria will remain neutral or whether it will change its neutral status.
+Since Austria is a member of the European Union, there had been some debate whether Austria would remain neutral or whether it would change its neutral status.

 After the end of the Second World War, the four allied forces occupied Austria and divided it into four regions.
 The Austrian parliament was democratically elected but every government decision was approved by the allied forces before the decision was taken.
 After the Austrian State Treaty was signed on May 15, 1955, it put an end to the occupation of the Allied forces.